 8. WordPress can be installed in 5 minutes or less.
 (WordPress)

 10. WordPress has built-in multisite feature which is hidden by default.
 It allows you to create a network of websites using the same WordPress installation.
+Check out this article on best plugins for WordPress multisite networks.
 (WPBeginner)

 Fun WordPress Stats and Facts